rsinghlab/GNN-Tumor-Seg/README.md

 # GNN-Tumor-Seg

-This repository contains the code used in
+This repository contains the code accompanying "A Joint Graph and Image Convolution Network for Automatic Brain Tumor Segmentation" <insert link>, published in LNCS.

-Please cite the following if...

 This model was submitted to the BraTS2021 competition.
 We include the docker container submitted to the competition, which can be used to generate predictions on a target dataset provided it follows the format of the BraTS challenge.

-# Data Access
-The training and validation data for Task 1 of the BraTS2021 competition can be accessed through Synapse (https://www.synapse.org/#!Synapse:syn25829067/wiki/610865).
-More information on the BraTS competition can be found at http://www.braintumorsegmentation.org.

-# Requirements
+## Requirements
 Numpy>=1.17

 Scipy>=1.4